OPIN-Smart-Home/SmartLamp/README.md

 3. **Energy Efficiency**
    Reduce electricity consumption by automating lights to turn off when no one is detected in a room, contributing to a more sustainable and eco-friendly home.
 4. **Manual Override**
-   Lights can be manually controlled through a conventional light switch, allowing users to turn the SmartLamp on or off without needing the app.
+   Lights can be manually controlled through a conventional light switch, allowing users to turn the Smart Lamp on or off without needing the app.
 5. **Seamless Integration**
-   The SmartLamp communicates with the OPIN Gateway via MQTT, simplifying the integration process into your existing smart home ecosystem.
+   The Smart Lamp communicates with the OPIN Gateway via MQTT, simplifying the integration process into your existing smart home ecosystem.
 6. **Status Monitoring**
    Keep track of the lamp’s status (on/off) in real-time within the OPIN app, ensuring full visibility and control over your lighting setup.
 7. **Easy Installation**
    Connects seamlessly to the OPIN Gateway for quick and hassle-free setup, making it accessible even for beginners.

 ## Components and Interface
-The following components are used in the OPIN SmartLamp.
+The following components are used in the OPIN Smart Lamp.
 The numbers correspond to the labels in the [cover image](#opin-smart-lamp).
 1. [**ESP32 Devkit V1**](<https://olddocs.zerynth.com/r2.3.3/official/board.zerynth.doit_esp32/docs/index.html>)
    The microcontroller responsible for managing the device's operations and communication via MQTT.
 2. **LED**